Zhinjio/manager/README.md

 * Concerns about my performance or behavior (I do appreciate feedback)
 * Thoughts about company direction, products/services, and strategy
 * Thoughts on anything that both of us are excited about that is going on recently.
 These may or may not be work related.

+Final thought on these ... if you ever need to talk, but don't think it can wait until the next 1-1, don't hesitate at all to come to me at any time.
+If you can't find a spot on the calendar, reach out via other means.
+I don't think anyone has ever told that I am hard to reach.
+Email, IM and phone should all work.
+IM is probably where I am most responsive.

 # Personal history